 Global Christianity is an accessible quick-reference guide to the global church.
 Filled with at-a-glance maps and charts, it puts relevant and up-to-date information into the hands of churches, mission organizations, and individuals.
-Useful for prayer, missions, outreach, and study on the global church, Christianity around the World is the new standard resource on the largest religion in the world.
+Useful for prayer, missions, outreach, and study of the global church, this is the new standard resource on the world's largest religion.

-Understand Christianity within each country, continent, movement, and tradition with:
+Understand Christianity within each continent, country, tradition, and movement with:

-- Current demographics from the United Nations database
+- Current demographic information from the United Nations

 - Research from the Center for the Study of Global Christianity